 LWCA Director Marty Blake stays in contact with the MNRF, communicating any concerns about high or low water levels or the functioning of the dam.

-Nathan Hack from the MNRF gave the LWCA directors a tour of the dam in September 2022.
+Nathan gave the LWCA directors a tour of the dam in September 2022.
 There are a few things worth noting about the Dam:

 The graph at the top of this section was produced and shared by Nathan Hack who works with the MNRF.
 He gave several of the LWCA Directors a tour of the dam in mid September 2022.